Trebuchet: Basic design

 When the trebuchet is operated, the force causes rotational acceleration of the beam around the axle (the fulcrum of the lever).
 These factors multiply the acceleration transmitted to the throwing portion of the beam and its attached sling.
 The sling starts rotating with the beam, but rotates farther (typically about 360°) and therefore faster, transmitting this increased speed to the projectile.
 The length of the sling increases the mechanical advantage, and also changes the trajectory so that, at the time of release from the sling, the projectile is traveling in the desired speed and angle to give it the range to hit the target.
 Adjusting the sling's release point is the primary means of fine-tuning the range, as the rest of the trebuchet's actions are difficult to adjust after construction.

 The rotation speed of the throwing beam increases smoothly, starting slow but building up quickly.
 After the projectile is released, the arm continues to rotate, allowed to smoothly slow down on its own accord and come to rest at the end of the rotation.
 This is unlike the violent sudden stop inherent in the action of other catapult designs such as the onager, which must absorb most of the launching energy into their own frame, and must be heavily built and reinforced as a result.
 This key difference makes the trebuchet much more durable, allowing for larger and more powerful machines.

 A trebuchet projectile can be almost anything, even debris, rotting carcasses, or incendiaries, but is typically a large stone.
 Dense stone, or even metal, specially worked to be round and smooth, gives the best range and predictability.
 When attempting to breach enemy walls, it is important to use materials that will not shatter on impact; projectiles were sometimes brought from distant quarries to get the desired properties.

 History

 Traction trebuchet

-The traction trebuchet, also referred to as a mangonel in some sources, is thought to have originated in ancient China.
+The traction trebuchet, also referred to as a mangonel in some sources, originated in ancient China.